vydra/task-output-cache-demos/docs/making-custom-tasks-cacheable.md

 The reuse of cached results depends on whether or not we can recognize a hit.
 Gradle by default takes the full path of input files into account when considering a task.
 This means that by default a task's results can only be reused if the absolute path of the inputs match.
 This means cached results will only be reused in the same local Gradle project.
 To enable sharing results between hosts each host must run the builds from the exact same path.

-To relax this requirement, a task can declare its input's _path sensitivity._ This basically allows Gradle to ignore parts or all of an input file's path when considering the task state, and ultimately generatign the cache key.
+To relax this requirement, a task can declare its input's _path sensitivity._ This basically allows Gradle to ignore parts or all of an input file's path when considering the task state, and ultimately generating the cache key.

 For many tasks this can be appropriate, as we only need to consider the parts of a file's path that actually has an effect on the task's output.